arungudelli/arungudelli/content/cdn/why-you-need-a-cdn-content-delivery-network/index.md

 +++
-title="Why You Need A CDN (Content Delivery Network) ?" summary="Content Delivery Network or CDN is nothing but n/w of computers that stores the copy of your website.CDN will solve latency problems.Content Delivery Network helps to load website faster" keywords="content delivery network,cdn,what is cdn,why cdn required,best cdn networks" type='post' date='2019-10-11T18:05:36+0000' lastmod='2019-10-11T18:05:36+0000'
+title="Why You Need A CDN (Content Delivery Network) ?" summary="Content Delivery Network or CDN is nothing but n/w of computers that stores the copy of your website.CDN will solve latency problems.Content Delivery Network helps to load website faster" keywords=["content delivery network,cdn,what is cdn,why cdn required,best cdn networks" ] type='post' date='2019-10-11T18:05:36+0000' lastmod='2019-10-11T18:05:36+0000'